Large-calibre artillery: The "Supergun Affair"

 Canadian engineer Gerald Bull became interested in the possibility of using 'superguns' in place of rockets to insert payloads into orbit.
-He lobbied for the start of Project HARP to investigate this concept in the 1960s, using paired ex-US Navy 16"/50 caliber Mark 7 gun barrels welded end-to-end.
-Three of these 16"/50 (406 mm) guns were emplaced, one in Quebec, Canada, another in Barbados, and the third near Yuma, Arizona.
+He lobbied for the start of Project HARP to investigate this concept in the 1960s, using paired ex-US Navy 16 in/50 caliber Mark 7 gun barrels welded end-to-end.
+Three of these guns were emplaced, one in Quebec, Canada, another in Barbados, and the third near Yuma, Arizona.
 HARP was later cancelled, and Bull turned to military designs, eventually developing the GC-45 howitzer.
 Some years later, Bull interested Saddam Hussein in funding Project Babylon.
 The objective of this project is not certain, but one possibility is that it was intended to develop a gun capable of firing an object into orbit, whence it could then drop onto any place on the Earth.
 Gerald Bull was assassinated in March 1990, terminating development, and the parts were confiscated by British customs after the Gulf War.

-It has been suggested that the US Navy had developed a supergun (actually a prototype railgun, known as the Electro-Magnetic Laboratory Rail Gun), capable of shooting shells at 5,600 mph or Mach 7 (seven times the speed of sound).
+It has been suggested that the US Navy had developed a supergun (actually a prototype railgun, known as the Electro-Magnetic Laboratory Rail Gun), capable of shooting shells at 5,600 mph or Mach 7.